djvill/APLS/doc/how-to-use/search.md

 Selecting a layer in the layer selector will make an input field for that layer appear in the [pattern input fields](#pattern-input-fields) section.

 {:.note}
-> Layers that are selected with the layer selector are only applied to the search if input is entered into their pattern input fields.
+> If you select a layer but don't enter anything into its pattern input field, it doesn't get applied to the search.

 The screengrab below has the projects that are most useful to users toggled on to show all the layers that are useful for searching APLS.